alielfilali01/blog-md-diff/blog.md

 **Potential Improvements**: The Jury concept could be more effective if it included smaller, fine-tuned models trained on diverse datasets reflecting different perspectives and cultures.
 Another potential approach we intend to explore is the variation of system prompts to describe the same task but with linguistic, cultural and perspective variations.
 This would introduce greater variability in judgement and mitigate the uniformity of biases observed in proprietary, English-first, general-purpose models.

-### **3.6.
+### **2.6.
 Judge Selection**
 All the experiments above favor the selection of **Claude-3.5-sonnet** as the **primary judge** for the AraGen Leaderboard, due to its:

 - High consistency (lowest standard deviation).
 - Minimal self-bias, ensuring fairness.
-- Strong correlation with human annotators, comparable to GPT-4o-mini.
+- Relatively high correlation with human annotators, comparable to GPT-4o-mini.

-A correlation coefficient of 0.3 indicates a good correlation with human annotators [[Evaluating your evaluator](https://github.com/huggingface/evaluation-guidebook/blob/main/contents/model-as-a-judge/evaluating-your-evaluator.md) from “evaluation-guidebook” [(Clémentine Fourrier, 2024)](https://github.com/huggingface/evaluation-guidebook)]
+We understand that a Cohen Kappa coefficient is relatively low to base a decision on.
+However, aligning with a single human judge is inherently difficult due to different human biases.
+Despite this, we consider it a meaningful signal of potential alignment with a larger and more diverse pool of human judges.
+We plan to conduct further experiments in this regard in the upcoming releases (March and June).

-**GPT-4o-mini**, despite its alignment with human evaluations, was deprioritized due to higher score variability which contradicts the goal of reproducibility.
-The **Jury system**, although a potentially better method, was excluded in this version because of scalability challenges, inflated scores, and lack of significant improvement over single-judge rankings.
+**GPT-4o-mini**, despite its relative alignment with human evaluations, we decided to deprioritize it due to higher score variability which contradicts the goal of reproducibility of results we are aiming for.
+The **Jury system**, although a potentially better method, was excluded in this version because of scalability challenges, inflated scores, and lack of significant difference with single-judge rankings.

-Claude-3.5-sonnet represents the most reliable choice for this version of AraGen, balancing consistency, fairness, and alignment with human standards.
+According to the experiments we conducted so far, Claude-3.5-sonnet represents the most reliable choice for this version of AraGen, balancing consistency and fairness.

-## **4. Conclusion**
+## **3. Conclusion**

 We believe that the **AraGen Leaderboard** represents an important step in LLM evaluation, combining rigorous factual and alignment-based assessments through the **3C3H** metric.
 Also, it was designed to address challenges such as data leakage, reproducibility, and scalability, AraGen offers a robust framework tailored not for low-resource languages like Arabic, but for all languages including English as well.

-Looking ahead, we plan to expand the AraGen leaderboard in the next 3 months by introducing new natural language tasks, while semi-automating dataset creation to enhance scalability without compromising quality through human verification. dditionally, we are exploring the design of more complex questions and tasks to continually challenge and refine model performance, ensuring that the leaderboard remains dynamic and adaptive.
+Looking ahead, we plan to expand the AraGen leaderboard in the next 3 months by introducing new tasks, while semi-automating dataset creation to enhance scalability without compromising quality through human verification.
+Additionally, we are exploring the design of more complex questions and tasks to continually challenge and refine model performance, ensuring that the leaderboard remains dynamic and adaptive.
 Finally, we aim to extend this framework to other languages that are under-resourced or under-represented in this space.
 We are committed towards the success of these initiatives and invite collaboration from the community.